Murder of Shraddha Walkar: Arrest

 Aaftab Amin Poonawalla was charged by Delhi police for killing Shraddha Walkar and chopping her body in May 2022.
 The chargesheet was based on evidence and witness testimony.
 Police allege he strangled Shraddha and disposed of remains.
 Aaftab was arrested after investigation found last location in Delhi.
+He is currently lodged in Tihar Jail cell number 4 in West Delhi, where he is constantly surveilled.
+The Delhi Police also filed a 6,629 pages long chargesheet against him.
+The chargesheet was filed 75 days after the investigation began.